 - Sin City occasionally features this, most notably with the Old Town Girls once resisting attempts from the mob to invade their turf and later striking back at The Mafia for the death of one of their own when she had been just an Innocent Bystander.

-- If a hero operates in a city and the series lasts more that 60 issues, this WILL be a storyline.
-Batman and Spider-Man have both had multiple Mob Wars in their respective series.
+- If a hero operates in a city and the series lasts more than 60 issues, this WILL be a storyline.
+Batman and Spider-Man have both had multiple mob wars in their respective series.

 - An early Savage Dragon storyline featured a mob war among superpowered criminals.

 - The Punisher's origin came when his family was killed in a botched mob hit during one of these.

 - The inspiration of the 2003 Teenage Mutant Ninja Turtles storyline "City At War" harks back to the one done for the original Teenage Mutant Ninja Turtles comics, concluding its run.
 However, here, the storyline involved splinter factions of the Foot attempting to gain supremacy in New York before Karai took over.

 - This happens in The Godfather when Sonny decides to "go to the mattresses" after the attempt on his father's life, although there is remarkably little violence seen on-screen.
 The story of the mob war is told through newspaper headlines while Carmine Coppola plays on an out of tune piano.